Vertical or horizontal radiators, which is better?

 Combine it with some sleek new valves to finish off in style and you’ll have completely changed the way the space looks and feels, by simply upgrading your existing radiator.

-As we can see above, swapping out your old convector radiator for something a little more stylish is pretty simple, but if you really want to make a statement with your home’s heating – and do something totally different with the room – what you really need is a vertical designer radiator.
+As we can see above, swapping out your old convector radiator or towel rail for something a little more stylish is pretty simple, but if you really want to make a statement with your home’s heating – and do something totally different with the room – what you really need is a vertical designer radiator.

 A vertical radiator that offers the same heat output as a horizontal style is a great heating solution for most rooms of your home.

 Because of the vertical proportions, the new radiator won’t take up as much wall space as the one you’re replacing but will still offer the same amount of heat to ensure space is adequately heated.